sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/prepare_bootable_usb_windows.md

       It will ask for the username and password you set previously.
 Upon successful login, the Ubuntu terminal will open.

    b.
-(Hyper-V) Run Hyper-V Manager, and right click your VM and select *Connect...*.
+(Hyper-V) Run Hyper-V Manager, right click your VM, and select *Connect...*.
       Select *Start*.